The 5 Stages of an Advisory Firm

 The advisor stops thinking like a producer and begins acting like a CEO.

-The focus shifts toward building the infrastructure of a real firm.
+The focus shifts toward building the infrastructure of a real firm — one that can serve clients, develop talent, and grow without requiring you to be in every room.

 • A defined service model